donejs/donejs/tutorials/organizing.md

 is a great example of this.

-The situation where this breaks down is usually when a 'state' needs to be shared and communicated across several controls.  [jQuery.Observe] and client [jQuery.Model models] are useful for this situation.
+The situation where this breaks down is usually when a 'state' needs to be shared and communicated across several controls.  [can.Observe] and client [can.Model models] are useful for this situation.

 ## Conclusion